• Skip to main content

 Bullet Strats have a basswood body and a maple neck with an Indian Laurel fretboard.
 The materials are cheaper than those used to make a Fender, as you would expect.
 But the guitar features the same exact design traits as a Fender Strat.

 It also has 21 frets, which is what you see on most Fenders.
-The neck is bolted on to the body and it forms a standard scale length of 25.5 inches.
+The neck is bolted on to the body and it forms a standard guitar scale length of 25.5 inches.

 Pickups